Taking Pride in Animal Care

 Whether it’s helping a cow give birth to a calf in the middle of the night or checking on chickens before opening Christmas presents, caring for animals has been at the core of what farmers have done every day for generations.
 All animals have basic needs, like food and water, health, and quality of life.
 Livestock depend on farmers and ranchers for everything, and farmers take this responsibility seriously.

-Many of Canada’s livestock sectors have created, or are creating, on-farm animal care assessment programs, based on the Codes.
-It varies widely, but farms can be assessed on their animal care standards and protocols as a self-audit by the farmer themselves, by trained auditors, or by third party company auditors.
-The concept of auditing and assessments is to manage what you measure and provide verification that your farm is following best practices to find problems quickly and continually improve.
+Many of Canada’s livestock sectors have established on-farm animal care assessment programs based on the Codes.
+It varies among industries, but farms can be assessed on their animal care standards and protocols as a self-audit by the farmer themselves, by trained auditors, or by third party company auditors.
+The concept of auditing and assessments is to manage what is measured and to provide verification that a farm is following best practices in order to continually improve and identify any problems quickly.

 - Canadian Pork Producers Animal Care